The internet rumour mill has gone into overdrive this week, but Proton is said to have locked in the name of its first SUV, calling it the Proton X70.

 Here’s what we know so far

-Proton has said that it will launch its first SUV in October 2018, with company executives already stating that the Knight will be a “fantastic” SUV.
+Proton has said that it will launch its first SUV in October 2018, with company executives already stating that the X70will be a “fantastic” SUV.

 It will be based on the Geely Boyue, and while pricing hasn’t been locked in for the new SUV, based on its equipment list and the competitors it’s going up against, we’re expecting it to start from around RM80,000.